 The Company's executive compensation program is supported by strong corporate governance and Board-level oversight.
 The Compensation Committee provides primary oversight of our compensation programs, including the design and administration of executive compensation plans, assessment and setting of corporate performance goals, as well as individual performance metrics, and the approval of executive compensation.
 In addition, the Compensation Committee retains an independent compensation consultant, and where appropriate, discusses compensation-related matters with our CEO, as it relates to the other NEOs.
-The Compensation Committee developed our 2016 compensation program, and the compensation paid to our NEOs during and in respect of 2016 was approved by the Compensation Committee as well as all of our independent directors.
+The Compensation Committee developed our 2017 compensation program, and the compensation paid to our NEOs during and in respect of 2017 was approved by the Compensation Committee as well as all of our independent directors.

-• Role of Compensation Committee: The Compensation Committee is comprised entirely of independent directors who are also non-employee directors as defined in Rule 16b-3 under the Exchange Act, independent directors as defined by the NYSE rules, and are not "interested persons" of the Company, as defined by Section 2(a)(19) of the 1940 Act.
-Ms. Lyons, Ms. Woo Ho and Mr. Woodward comprise the Compensation Committee.
-Ms. Lyons chairs the Compensation Committee
+Role of Compensation Committee: The Compensation Committee is comprised entirely of independent directors who are also non-employee directors as defined in Rule 16b-3 under the Exchange Act, independent directors as defined by the NYSE rules, and are not "interested persons" of the Company, as defined by Section 2(a)(19) of the 1940 Act.
+For 2017, Ms. Woo Ho, Messrs.
+Titinger and Woodward comprised the Compensation Committee, and Mr. Titinger chaired the Compensation Committee.

 The Compensation Committee operates pursuant to a charter that sets forth its mission, specific goals and responsibilities.
 A key component of the Compensation Committee's goals and responsibilities is to evaluate, approve and/or make recommendations to our Board regarding the compensation of our NEOs, and to review their performance relative to their compensation to assure that they are compensated in a manner consistent with the compensation philosophy discussed above.
-In addition, the Compensation Committee evaluates and makes recommendations to our Board regarding the compensation of the directors for their services.
-Annually, the Compensation Committee: